astoeckel/led-controller/README.md

 ## About

 This board is my first attempt at building a driver for high-power LEDs.
 LEDs in general must be driven with a constant current.
 A simple in-series resistor is often used for low-power LEDs, yet this approach is highly inefficient for high-power LEDs with several watts.
-A common technique for producing constant currents with high efficiency are so called [https://en.wikipedia.org/wiki/Buck_converter](buck converters).
+A common technique for producing constant currents with high efficiency are so called [buck converters](https://en.wikipedia.org/wiki/Buck_converter).

 Here, I designed a low-side switched buck converter from scratch without any specialized circuitry.
 I know, you probably shouldn't do this, since integrated solutions exist which are much cheaper, smaller, and safer to use.
 However, they lack most of the learning experience.